-In August 2014, the University of North America attained accreditation by the Accrediting Council of Independent Colleges and Schools (ACICS) for its master's programs.
+In August 2014, the University attained accreditation by the Accrediting Council of Independent Colleges and Schools (ACICS) for its master's programs.

-In July 2015, the University was approved by SCHEV to offer Bachelor of Science in Business Administration (BSBA), Bachelor of Science in Information Technology (BSIT) and English for Speakers of Other Languages (ESOL) programs.
-The ESOL program was approved in February 2016, and the BSBA and BSIT programs were approved in June 2016, by ACICS.
+In July 2015, the University was approved by SCHEV to offer Bachelor of Science in Business Administration (BSBA) and Bachelor of Science in Information Technology (BSIT) degree programs and English for Speakers of Other Languages (ESOL) programs.
+In 2016, these three programs were approved by ACICS.